Julianna Margulies: 2000–2009

 In February 2000, Margulies hosted an episode of the NBC late-night sketch series Saturday Night Live.
 She brought on ER co-star Noah Wyle for one of the show's sketches.

 After leaving ER as a series regular, Margulies worked on stage and screen.
 On stage, she appeared in a MCC Theater production of Kate Robin's Intrigue With Faye, a Lincoln Center production of Jon Robin Baitz's Ten Unknowns, and The Vagina Monologues.

 Her work after ER included the 2002 films Evelyn, with Pierce Brosnan, and Ghost Ship, with Gabriel Byrne and Ron Eldard.
 She starred as Morgaine, the protagonist and narrator of the TNT miniseries The Mists of Avalon (2001) and participated in the documentary film Searching for Debra Winger (2002).

 In 2004, she guest-starred in a two-episode arc in season four of the hit NBC comedy series Scrubs as Neena Broderick, an unscrupulous lawyer who sues Turk and has a brief sexual relationship with J.D.
 That same year, she starred in another miniseries on TNT, The Grid.
 In April 2006, she appeared in four episodes of the sixth season of the HBO crime drama series The Sopranos, portraying realtor Julianna Skiff.
 In August 2006, she appeared alongside Samuel L. Jackson in the action film Snakes on a Plane, as flight attendant Claire Miller.
 In December 2006, she played Jennifer Bloom in the Syfy Channel miniseries The Lost Room.

+In 2006, Margulies served as a narrator for the 2006 television documentary film The Armenian Genocide, broadcast by PBS to spread awareness of the killing of one million Armenians during World War I.